 There are many ways to answer the questions listed above.
-You will probably need to use a couple of strategies in order to get all the answers you need.
+You will probably need to use multiple strategies in order to get all the answers you need.
 This section presents several approaches to collecting information.

 Review and Collect State and County Health Data